Manhole Connectors for Polyethylene Pipes

 Also known as a Sliding Manhole Joint, this comprises of two machined PE components, independant of each other.
 The socket ring is plastered into the concrete chamber (non structural) and the spigot fused onto the PE pipe.
 The two components seal with O'Rings and a Hydrophilic expansion seal.
 This joint allows the pipe and spigot to move independently of the Socket ring in the chamber.

-Movement due to temperature change (thermal movement) and settlement forces cause a change in the pipes length or angle, are not transferred into the chamber wall.
-These Socket/Spigot type joints allow for some vertical deflection (≤ 3º), so the chamber and pipe can settle independently of each other, and the pipe can change in length due to temperature, while still maintaining a water tight joint, with up to 5m of head.
+Movement due to temperature change (thermal movement) and settlement forces causing small changes in the pipes length or angle, are not transferred into the chamber wall.
+These Socket/Spigot type joints allow for some vertical deflection (≤ 3º), so the chamber and pipe can settle independently of each other, the pipe can change in length due to temperature, while still maintaining a water tight joint with up to 5m of head.
 Typically only used in sizes up to DN525, larger sizes a Rigid Type B joint is typically used.

 Advantages and limitations of Type A

-This flexible design means no force is applied to the socket ring or the chamber wall due to pipe movement, therefore the socket ring can simply be plastered in place (non structural).
-The socket ring does not need a structural connection to the chamber wall such, as there are no forces applied to the socket ring by the pipe.
+This flexible design means no force is applied to the socket ring or the chamber wall from pipe movement, therefore the socket ring can simply be plastered into a hole in the chamber wall (non structural install).
+The socket ring does not need to be tied in with reinforcing or poured with the wall, as there are no forces applied to the socket ring by the pipes movement.

 Type A Flexible joints can be quickly installed as no structural Concrete / reinforcement / Corbels are required, the contractor can simply make a hole in an existing cast chamber wall and plaster the socket ring in, as the pipe is laid.
 See the images & Video below showing typical applications.

-Limitations of Type A Connections - Type A are not suitable in reclaimed land, as ground settlement movement will likley be greater than the spigot length.
-Not suitable if the pipe is above ground as large temperature change will generate significant length change, both may pull the spigot from the socket ring over time.
-Also not suitable in installations where there is steep gradient between chambers (installed down a slope).
+Limitations of Type A Connections - Type A joints are not suitable in reclaimed land, as change in the length of the pipe due to ground settlement will be greater than the spigot length, also not suitable if all or part of the pipe is above ground, as large temperature changes may generate significant length change in the pipe, both situations could pull the spigot out of the socket ring over time.
+Not recommended for installations where there is steep gradient between chambers (installed down a slope).

-In these cases above, a Type B rigid joint should be casting the chamber walls and integrated with reinforcing to anchor the pipe ends into the chambers, the pipe is left to stretch and self relax when movement occurs.
+In the cases above, a Type B rigid joint should be cast into the chamber wall, integrated with the reinforcing, to create a structurally anchored connection.
+This anchors the pipe ends into the chambers and settlement is taken up in the pipe, which self relaxes when ground movement or settlement occurs.